WojciechBialek/HomeBrewingHelper/README.md

 the app helps beginners and experienced home brewers with the brewing process.
 The website is a final project for the JavaScript: React course in Coders Lab Programming School.
  Now it is my pet project that is constantly updating

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+to run project:

 In the project directory, you can run:
 ### `npm start`

+then in the HomeBrewingHelper/src/db directory run:

+### `json-server -p 4000 --watch beers.json`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Other Available Scripts

 ### `npm test`